116 min., rated PG-13.

 On the verge of academic tenure at Columbia University, buttoned-up physics professor Erin Gilbert (Kristen Wiig) is mortified when a book about the paranormal she co-authored surfaces for sale online.
 In hopes of getting it taken down, she reunites with former partner and estranged friend, Abby Yates (Melissa McCarthy), who published the book and continues to study her paranormal research at a college with oddball engineer Jillian Holtzmann (Kate McKinnon).
 Once Erin gets a call about an apparition sighting in a New York tourist mansion, the three witness it for themselves and Erin becomes a believer again.
 They’re soon joined by MTA worker Patty Tolan (Leslie Jones), who encounters a ghost in the subway tunnel and believes her knowledge of the city would be valuable.
 Unable to afford an old firehouse, these smart, brave ladies decide to open up their services above a Chinese restaurant.
 When a fed-up nerd named Rowan North (Neil Casey) wants to get back at the world for wronging him, he devises an apocalyptic plan that will force the newly named Ghostbusters into action and bust their city's invasion of ghosts.

-From the very beginning, “Ghostbusters” finds a way of holding respect and affection for the Ivan Reitman original but forging its own path.
+“Ghostbusters” finds a way of holding respect and affection for the Ivan Reitman original but forging its own path as a brand-new entry.
 As a tour guide (Zach Woods) spins his yarn about what makes the Adridge Mansion an old haunt, literally, before becoming subjected to the specter in the basement, the right tone of spooky fun is set.
 As writer-director Paul Feig and co-writer Katie Dippold make their way to acquainting the viewer with our new Ghostbusters, there is an actual history drawn between Erin and Abby and a reason why these friends have come to believe in the supernatural.
 It might not have hurt if these women had been written with lives that existed outside of their profession, but then again, their profession is their life and they don’t have time to waste when proving to the world that ghosts do exist.
-Credit is due, though, for not thanklessly saddling any of the Ghostbusters with an actual love interest.
+Credit is due, though, for not thanklessly saddling any of the Ghostbusters with an actual love interest, even if Erin can barely function when around the girls' hot new receptionist Kevin (Chris Hemsworth).

 Even if the 2016 “Ghostbusters” may not be a frequently laugh-out-loud gas, it is impossible not to smile throughout and have one’s spirits raised.
 Callbacks are welcome, such as the ambulance Ecto-1, Slimer (who gets a girlfriend) and the Stay-Puft Marshmallow Man, but only a few of the obligatory cameos by the original “Ghostbusters” cast actually work without coming across as distracting fan service (for instance, a subtle salute to Harold Ramis is lovely).
 Musical orchestrations of Ray Parker Jr.’s original theme are appeased and updated with a funky spin by Fall Out Boy and Missy Elliott.
 There isn’t an ounce of cynicism here, just joy.
 Calling these ladies back wouldn’t be such a bad thing.